 We introduce some machinery on \emph{justifiers}.
-If $\bsigma : A$ is a causal strategy on $A$ some $-$-arena, then as for plays, the immediate causality in $A$ endows moves in $\ev{\bsigma}$ with a notion of \emph{justifier}.
+Consider $\bsigma : A$ a causal strategy on some $-$-arena $A$.
+As for plays, the immediate causality in $A$ endows moves in $\ev{\bsigma}$ with a notion of \emph{justifier}.
 This extends to $\bsigma : A \vdash B$ with $A$ and $B$ $-$-arenas:

 \begin{defi} Consider $A$ and $B$ $-$-arenas, and $\bsigma : A \vdash B$.
 Then, for all $m, m' \in \ev{\bsigma}$,

 and undefined otherwise. \end{defi}